nordic-institute/X-Road-development/TEST_WORKFLOW.md

 ## 5	Branching Pattern

-5.1	Branching pattern follows the [Gitflow model](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+5.1	The branching pattern used in the `nordic-institute/X-Road-tests` repository is the same as in the `nordic-institute/X-Road` repository.
+Branching pattern follows the [Gitflow model](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 Two perpetual branches – `master` , `develop` and additional `feature` branches.

 - `master` branch is used for release X-Road tests
 - `develop` branch is used for test development